-- EDDIE.
-I told you I wasn't doubled parked! - GRADY.
-You got lucky this time. - EDDIE.
-No, you did, Grady.
+EDDIE.
+I told you I wasn't doubled parked!
 I could call the chief, you know.
-This is harassment. - GRADY.
-I'll have you know I'm just trying to do my job as a civil servant of this fine town. - EDDIE.
-Then stop bothering the locals and go find an actual crime. - GRADY.
-I would ... but there's never any crime in this town. - EDDIE.
-Go help a kitten out of a tree. - GRADY.
-That's Marty's job down at the fire department. - EDDIE.
-Fine.
-Then go write tickets for cars that've let the parking meter run out. - GRADY.
-The parking meters are broken! - SANDY.
-Working on it! - EDDIE.
+This is harassment.

+GRADY.
+I'll have you know I'm just trying to do my job as a civil servant of this fine town.

+EDDIE.
+Then stop bothering the locals and go find an actual crime.

+GRADY.
+I would ... but there's never any crime in this town.

+EDDIE.
 Then ...
-I don't know ... help Frank decide what to order for breakfast. - FRANK.
-I think I know what I'm getting. - SHEILA.
-You don't say? - FRANK (puts down his menu).
-Two eggs over easy, home fries and a side of toast. - SHEILA (turns to the window and hits the bell).
-One Frank Special. - DOLORES (grumpily, with a scowl).
-Hrmph. - EDDIE.
-Go figure. - FRANK.
-But it's just so good! - EDDIE.
-Everything at the Whistle Stop is good. - FRANK.
-Maybe I'll try something new for lunch. - EDDIE.
+I don't know ... help Frank decide what to order for breakfast.

+FRANK.
+I think I know what I'm getting.
+Two eggs over easy, home fries and a side of toast.

+SHEILA (turns to the window and hits the bell).
+One Frank Special.

+DOLORES (grumpily, with a scowl).
+Hrmph.

+FRANK.
+Maybe I'll try something new for lunch.

+EDDIE.
 And maybe something interesting will actually happen in this town today.